bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 #### [Hexo](https://hexo.io/)
 It seems a lot to me that Hexo is a Node version of Hugo.
 It supports multi-threaded generating, so it's also extremely fast.
-It seems easy to use, assuming you are familiar with Node.js and Javascript.
-One thing about Hexo is that it's super plugin-friendly.
+It's easy to use just as well, assuming you are familiar with Node.js and Javascript.
+Another neat thing about Hexo is that it's super plugin-friendly.
 It supports EJS, Swig, and Stylus, and the docs say "you can install more plugins for Haml, Jade, and Less."
+Hexo doesn't have as big of a community as other generators, like Jekyll, but installation is very easy and manageable because everything is pre-installed, so Hexo is a great contender.

 #### [Hyde](http://hyde.github.io/)
-So-called, 'Jekyll's evil twin' because it's written in Python, which is a huge plus.
+So-called, 'Jekyll's evil twin' because it started out as a Jekyll rewrite in Python.
+Hyde is really big on metadata to determine how output is written, and it even has custom tags and filters.
+Besides this, Hyde is pretty much on par with Jekyll.

 #### [Pelican](http://blog.getpelican.com/)
 Also written in Python, so also a huge plus.
 Pelican uses Jinja